Taliban assure Afghans of bright future once U.S. 'invaders' leave

 SIGAR, a U.S. Congressional watchdog, said in a recent report that the government controlled areas with about 65 percent of the population and controlled or influenced 56.3 percent of districts, the second lowest level since 2015, the first year after most international forces left Afghanistan.

-Reporting by Jibran Ahmed and Nick Macfie; Editing by Simon Cameron-Moore
+Reporting by Jibran Ahmed and Nick Macfie; Editing by Simon Cameron-Moore and Michael Perry